honghsien5/TicTacToeReact/README.md

 TicTacToe is a TicTacToe web app based on the React tutorial.
 It was optimized to scale with bigger boards.
 ### Features
-* Revert to previous moves.
+* Ability to revert the board to previous moves.
-* Scalable board
+* Scalable board.

 ### Installation